-The Company's articles permit the issuance of an unlimited number of Common Shares and shareholders will have no pre-emptive rights in connection with such further issuance.
-The Company may issue additional securities in the future, which may dilute a shareholder's holdings in the Company.
+Aleafia Health's articles permit the issuance of an unlimited number of common shares and shareholders will have no pre-emptive rights in connection with such further issuance.
+Aleafia Health's may issue additional securities in the future, which may dilute a shareholder's holdings in Aleafia Health.